Due to popular demand, here is some information on what I’m into when I’m not working.

 I like the outdoors and have visited almost every part of Scotland.
 Scotland is ideally suited for extended drives and road trips.
 The NorthCoast500 has become a modern classic.
 But many wild and remote areas of outstanding beauty are only directly accessible if you have your own means of transportation.

 My favourite areas are the Applecross peninsula, the Wester Ross, Sutherland and the far north-west of the UK mainland, as well as the Outer Hebrides.
-More locally, I’m very fond of Aberlady Bay and the Gullane Bents on the East Lothian coast, the Pentland Hills south of Edinburgh and Loch Leven across the Firth of Forth.
+More locally, I’m very fond of Aberlady Bay and the Gullane Bents on the East Lothian coast and Loch Lomond & The Trossachs north of Glasgow.

 Cooking is arguably my oldest hobby.
 Italians say eating is a very serious matter.
 Although only 1/8th of my genetic heritage is Italian, I agree to 100% with this statement!
 My speciality are Austro-Hungarian dishes: treasured, secret recipes that are passed down the generations.
 I’m sorry, but the rest is confidential.